Teaching English in Taiwan

 I can come to Taiwan immediately.
 How soon can I arrive?

 You can arrive as soon as we have secured your teaching placement for you and guided you through the Taiwan visa process.
-Done quickly, we’ve helped people arrive two weeks after they first applied to us!
+We’ve helped people arrive two weeks after they first applied with us, provided they have all the required documentation for their work permit.

 Can I pay off student loans on my salary?